AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 - Create Ansible user chapter 8
 - Added openssh-server instruction
 - Added podman-docker to instructions.
 Thanks Hans N.!
+- Better use a 8GB for the VM
 <br>
 <br>
 Disclaimer: This is a walkthrough hands-on demo for experts.
 You must make you own judgement about safely instally and running code downloaded from the web.
 The supplied yml files are NOT secure enough for production systems.
 I am not responsible for any damage to systems belonging to you or to others.<br>